worldbank/OpenNightLights/onl/estimating-electricity-with-viirs.md

 a statistical model that generates likelihood estimates of electricity access for all areas with human settlements for a given country.

-<a href="https://github.com/zachokeeffe/nightlight_electrification">The source repository is available here.</a>

-This repo contains scripts (scripts are in R) and more details about the data and methods used.
+<a href="https://github.com/zachokeeffe/nightlight_electrification">The source repository is available here.</a> This repo contains scripts (scripts are in R) and more details about the data and methods used.

-### Introduction
+### Introduction (more details available at the source linked above)

 We introduce a new method to generate likelihood estimates of electricity access for all areas with human settlements within a country by identifying statistical anomalies in brightness values that are plausibly associated with electricity use, and unlikely to be due to exogenous factors.